mdehollander/biosb-metagenomics/docs/data-processing/binning.md

     samtools sort precomputed/bam/sample_0.bam -o bam/sample_0.sorted.bam

+The sorted bam files can also be index, so other tools can quickly extract alignments

+    samtools index *.sorted.bam

 Now, we will create a depth table, which can be used by binning tools to identify genomic entities (contigs, here) that have similar coverage across samples.

     jgi_summarize_bam_contig_depths --outputDepth depth.tsv bam/sample_0.sorted.bam bam/sample_1.sorted.bam bam/sample_2.sorted.bam bam/sample_3.sorted.bam bam/sample_4.sorted.bam bam/sample_5.sorted.bam